rohanaditya/DS-Hydro-project/README.md

 </div>
 Chennai, also known as Madras is the capital of the Indian state of Tamil Nadu.
 Located on the Coromandel Coast off the Bay of Bengal, it is the biggest cultural, economic and educational centre of south India.
 The city is facing an acute water shortage now (June 2019).
 Chennai is entirely dependent on ground water resources to meet its water needs.
 There are four reservoirs in the city, namely, Red Hills, Cholavaram, Poondi and Chembarambakkam, with a combined capacity of 11,057 mcft.
 These are the major sources of fresh water for the city.
-Chennai has been facing acute water shortage due to it's lack of rainfall and mismanagment of water resources.
+Chennai has been facing acute water shortage due to it's lack of rainfall and mismanagement of water resources.
 In this Repo, we will try to find out the reasons and why such mismanagments happended.

 ## Table of contents